hkjn/xhope/README.md

 - Metaphor of planet Earth as a computer, life as information content periodically lost in mass extinction events / hard drive crashes.
 Shouldn't we have some backups?
+- "Let's assume for a moment that sending a tiny probe to Alpha Centauri on light beams works.
+If that is feasible, then could we, in a few years when nanofabrication is more mature, send tiny nanofabricators to the stars the same way?
+And if that works, could we build a receiver on the other end that could reconstitute a mind uploaded person through whole brain emulation?
+Steps #1, #2, #3 to space-faring species.
+Seems more efficient and therefore more likely than Star Trekking." -- Randal Koene [https://www.facebook.com/randal.a.koene/posts/10153428461601175]